maximilianwank/wg-on-ec2/README.md

 2. Go to CloudFormation and upload the CloudFormation template `cloudformation.yaml`.
 3. Specify the key and [IP address](https://checkip.amazonaws.com/) for the SSH connection later.
 4. Create the CloudFormation stack.
-5. After a while there will be a zip archive `/home/ubuntu/clients.zip` containing 255 client configurations (each as a file and a QR code).
+5. After a while there will be a zip archive on the EC2 instance at `/home/ubuntu/clients.zip` containing 255 client configurations (each as a file and a QR code).
 Use for example `scp` to download it.
 6. Unpack the zip archive and distribute the client configurations.

 ## :point_up: Remarks